 In one of Phil’s tweets, he wrote: ‘a remarkably common pattern is that the control or controls that would have stopped the attack (or otherwise detected/contained it) were thought to be present and operational but for some reason were actually not – just when they were most needed.’

 The purpose of CCM is to minimise the chances of this happening.
 The failures that Phil highlights are commonplace.
 They are compounded by the explosion of new security tools in recent years, justifiably to address the emerging threat landscape.
-According to our data, security teams are using 50+ controls, which can often lead to a false sense of confidence in their coverage.
+According to our data, security teams are using 50+ tools, which can often lead to a false sense of confidence in their coverage.
 For example, how do we know our Endpoint Detection & Response (EDR) is deployed, configured and active on every endpoint?
 Do we know we’re vulnerability scanning every critical endpoint?
 Is our Configuration Management Database (CMDB) complete and accurate?
 Volume of tools does not always equate to enhanced security.
 The gaps are all but guaranteed given the variety of environments we need to secure.

 Continuous monitoring of all assets enterprise-wide allows teams to identify exposures and control gaps, then treat these risks through measured, time-boxed remediation campaigns.
 Teams can then use this data to demonstrate quantified, risk reduction success.
 Each asset is linked to accountable and responsible stakeholders, providing further visibility and trust in the data.
 With an effective CCM platform, teams get clear and present data with tangible insights on risk.

 On top of this, CCM allows security teams to create up-to-date reports and present to relevant stakeholders with confidence in the data.
-The plethora of tools means that data collection can be an arduous process – by the time all the relevant data is collected from all the relevant tools, cleaned, normalized, correlated, joined, it is already out of date.
+The plethora of tools means that data collection can be an arduous process – by the time all the relevant data is collected from all the relevant tools, cleaned, normalised, correlated, joined, it is already out of date.
 With CCM, this process is automated with the fusion of information across data sources creating the best version of the truth available.